Key takeaways

 - Delinquent payday loans can harm your credit score.

 - You can negotiate a debt settlement or payment plan with your lender.
-Or you can roll the loan over for a fee.
+Or you may be able to roll the loan over for a fee.

 Payday loans are helpful in a pinch.
 You often receive cash on the same day without a credit check or a lengthy application process.
-The problem is these loans can be challenging to pay back.
-The consequences can be severe if you can’t repay a payday loan when due.
+The problem is that these loans can be challenging to repay.
+If you don’t pay the loan on time, the consequences can be severe.

-Consequences of defaulting on a payday loan include additional fees, collection attempts, lawsuits, or wage garnishments.
+Defaulting on a payday loan may result in additional fees, collection attempts, lawsuits, or wage garnishments.

 If you find yourself unable to pay, you have options.
-We’ll go over out what can potentially happen and how to best handle the situation.
+We’ll review potential scenarios and discuss the best approach to handle the situation.

 Payday loans can be a quick fix for immediate cash needs.
 But if you can’t repay them on time, it can cause trouble.
 Here’s what you might face if you default.